tillnagel/unfolding/tutorials/markers-data-csv-database.md

 (Note the *BEL* for Belgium as ID in GeoJSON and as second value in the CSV.
 This is the three-letter [country code](http://en.wikipedia.org/wiki/Country_code).)

-First we load all country polygons as markers, then all data from the CSV into a hashmap with country codes as keys.
+First, we load all country polygons as markers (line 9), and all data from the CSV into a hashmap with country codes as keys (line 14).

 	List<Marker> countryMarkers;
 	HashMap<String, DataEntry> dataEntriesMap;

-	public void setup() {
+	void setup() {
 		size(800, 600, GLConstants.GLGRAPHICS);
 		map = new UnfoldingMap(this);